How-To Use Your Alienware Notebook for VR

 Now that the Oculus Rift and HTC Vive have arrived, you're ready to jump into the virtual reality fray.
 However, like many of us, you might not have the space or the money for one of the powerful new gaming rigs you need to support either headset.
 But fear not, if you already own a current-gen Alienware 13, 15 or 17 laptop, there's a more space and cost-efficient option in the Alienware graphics amp.

-The $199 peripheral is an external graphics amplifier that can house a powerful desktop card such as the just-released Nvidia GeForce GTX 1080 GPU.
-That means that your previously unsuitable-for-VR Alienware laptop can transform into a beefy powerhouse, ready for anything the virtual world can throw at it -- provided of course you have a compatible Alienware laptop.
-Only Alienware laptops with Intel 6th Generation Core Series (aka Skylake) CPUs, which were sold starting in late 2015, will have the necessary connector.
+The $199 peripheral is an external graphics amplifier that can house a powerful desktop card such as the just-released Nvidia GeForce GTX 1080 Ti GPU.
+That means that your last-generation, used-to-be-unsuitable-for-VR Alienware laptop can transform into a beefy powerhouse, ready for anything the virtual world can throw at it -- provided, of course, you have a compatible Alienware laptop.
+But if you have a newer system outfitted with Nvidia VR-ready Pascal GPU, the graphics amp can add more graphics oomph for a smoother VR experience and better frame rates on traditional games.
+Previously only Alienware laptops with Intel 6th Generation Core Series (aka Skylake) CPUs, which were sold starting in late 2015, had the necessary connector.
+But now every current Alienware will feature the proprietary port.

 The following how-to will show you the ins-and-outs of setting up an Alienware notebook with the company's graphics amp to use either a Rift or Vive.

 In order to use the Vive or the Rift, your Alienware laptop will have to meet a few requirements.
-Both headsets require at least an Intel Core i7-6700HK processor, 8GB of RAM, two USB 3.0 ports, HDMI 1.4, a 1920 x 1080 display and Windows 7 or above.
+Both headsets require at least a 6th-generation Intel Core i7-6700HQ processor, 8GB of RAM, two USB 3.0 ports, HDMI 1.4, a 1920 x 1080 display and Windows 7 or above.
 As far as graphics cards, the minimum components you can use with either headset are a Nvidia GTX 970 GPU or an AMD Radeon R9 290 GPU.

 The headsets do have a few differences though, namely when it comes to RAM requirements and ports.
 The Vive can function with a minimum 4GB of RAM with either HDMI 1.4 or DisplayPort 1.2 and at least one USB 2.0.
 The Rift requires 8GB of RAM or more, HDMI 1.3, and three USB 3.0 ports plus one USB 2.0 port.